 Your insurance policy should spell out how much time can pass between the incident occurring (or you becoming aware of it occurring) and you notifying the insurer.
 If you report later than this, the insurer may refuse to pay.

 It is helpful to provide as many details as possible so the claim can be settled quickly - for example, by taking photographs of the incident.
-You could consider keeping disposable cameras at sites or asking employees to use camera phones to record this information.
+You could consider asking employees record this information.
 You may also have to provide proof of:

 - ownership of items lost or damaged